pacific-hake/hake-assessment/README.md

 * If you use the `build_doc()` function from inside R, call `build_doc(png_figs = TRUE)` to use `PNG` figures and `build_doc(png_figs = FALSE)` to use `PDF/EPS` figures.
 The default is PNG figures.
 The function makes modifications to code which are outlined below.
 Using this method will create `hake-assessment.pdf` regardless of which type you choose.
 * If you do not use `build_doc()`, you can run the function `mod_code_for_build()` before your normal build steps.
   This does the following:
-  * In the `hake.sty` file, changes the order of the extensions in the latex extension search order declarations, by placing the lines containing the figure types you want included before the ones you don't.
+  * In the `hake.sty` file, changes the order of the extensions in the latex extension declarations, by placing the lines containing you want included before the lines you don't.
 To use `PDF/EPS` figures, it places `.pdf` and `.eps` lines before the `.png` line, and vice-versa for `PNG` figure inclusion.
   * In the `hake-assessment.rnw` file, it changes the `dev` argument of the `opts_chunk$set()` function to be `cairo_ps` for `PDF/EPS` figures and `png` for `PNG` figures.
   * In the `hake-assessment.rnw` file, it changes the `fig.path` and `cache.path` arguments of the `opts_chunk$set()` function to be `knitr-cache-eps/` for `PDF/EPS` figures or `knitr-cache-png/` for `PNG` figures.
 * The code file `create-rds-file.R` contains these functions.